pauloddr/articles/fighting-game-in-javascript.md

 ## Story/Environment

-A year in the very far future, in a futuristic city where robots with human-like behavior live peacefully (almost) with the minority of humans that are still alive -- after a sudden and unexpected change in radiation levels from the sun almost killed them all.
+The story of the game happens some year in the very far future, in a futuristic city where robots with human-like behavior live peacefully (almost) with the minority of humans that are still alive -- after a sudden and unexpected change in radiation levels from the sun almost killed them all.

 Each robot shares the memories of a deceased human in the form of a synthetic "brain" that is able to learn new things and make decisions, just like humans.
 Despite being their own "persons", robots usually have a "human mentor" that maintains and guides them.
-Due to disparity between the population of robots and humans, many robots do not have human mentors, and many humans mentor more than one robot.
+Due to the large disparity between the population of robots and humans, many robots do not have human mentors, many humans mentor more than one robot, and robots may have other robots as mentors.

-In the game, the player him/herself takes the role of that human mentor, and the robots that populate the world are the fighters they create using the "Create a Character" feature, plus the NPCs.
+__In the game, the player him/herself takes the role of a human mentor of the robots they create using the "Create a Character" feature.__

-Canon Characters usually have NPC human mentors as well.
+NPC robots usually have NPC mentors (human or robot) as well.

 ## Control Scheme

 One directional, and four action buttons that control the character limbs:

-* Left Punch - X
+* Left Punch
-* Right Punch - Y
+* Right Punch
-* Left Kick - A
+* Left Kick
-* Right Kick - B
+* Right Kick

 EX skills are performed with two punch/kick buttons at the same time.